cjug/cjug-meeting-intro/sections/cjug.md

 ---

-November 1, 2018
+November 15, 2018

-## Venkat Subramaniam Presents:
+## Matt Raible Presents:
-## Completable Future: The Promises of Java
+## Microservices for the Masses with Spring Boot and JHipster

 <div style="background-color: white; margin-top: 30px;">